ZjpWei/Melody/README.md

 This project includes the analyses of `Melody` paper.
 Please follow the `README.md` file in each folder to reproduce the CRC data analysis, Microbiome-Metabolite data analysis, Simulation.

-## Figures

-The analysis results are also available in this project.
-You can directly use the R scripts in the `figures_script` folder to generate the figures without performing data analyses.

 ## References

 * Wei Z, Chen G, Tang ZZ.
 Melody: Meta-analysis of Microbiome Association Studies for Discovering Generalizable Microbial Signatures.